emartineznunez/AutoMeKin/docs/results.md

 As can be seen, for each transition state, this file specifies the associated minima and/or product fragments and their corresponding identification numbers.
 Notice that TS, MIN and PR have independent identification numbers.

 {: .note }
-If you use the option complete for the keyword `HL_rxn_network`, in the General section of the input data, all the TSs will be reoptimized in the high-level calculations.
-You may reduce significantly the number of TSs to be reoptimized in the HL calculations, and therefore the reaction network, if you use the option reduced.
-If it is employed without an argument, TSs associated to `PR <---> PR` steps (_i.e._, bimolecular reactions) and to interconversion between optical isomers will not be reoptimized in the HL calculations.
-You may include a number as an argument of this option:
+If you use the option complete for the keyword `HL_rxn_network` in the [General section](https://emartineznunez.github.io/AutoMeKin/docs/general.html) , all the TSs will be reoptimized in the high-level calculations.
+You may reduce significantly the number of TSs to be reoptimized in the HL calculations and therefore the reaction network, using the option reduced as explained below.

+Without a third argument, TSs associated to `PR <---> PR` steps (_i.e._, bimolecular reactions) and to interconversion between optical isomers will not be reoptimized in the HL calculations.
+You may include a number as a third argument:
 ```
 HL_rxn_network reduced 55
 ```